 DB Manager also provides a way for you to write queries against your database tables and to view the results.
 We have already seen this type of functionality in the Browser panel, but lets look at it again here with DB Manager.

 - Select the lines table in the tree. - Select the SQL window button in the DB Manager toolbar.

-- Compose the following SQL query in the space provided: select from lines where roadtype = 'major'; - Click the Execute (F5) button to run the query. - You should now see the records that match in the Result panel.
+- \bullet Compose the following $SQL\ query$ in the space provided: - Click the Execute (F5) button to run the query.